Ascending Passage .com HOME PAGE.

 The restored apricot-colored columns outside look unhappily suburban

 when you are near them.
-The white columns with their architraves are
+The old white columns with their architraves are

 more pleasant to the eyes.
-The niches full of bright hues, the arched
+The niches are full of bright hues.
+The arched

-chapels, the small white steps leading upward to shallow sanctuaries,
+chapels and the small white steps lead upward to shallow sanctuaries away from the Sun's glare.

-the small black foxes facing each other on little yellow pedestals--
+Small black foxes face each other on little yellow pedestals-- All this

 boudoir.
 Through this most characteristic temple one roves in a gaily